Welcome to the website of Hornsby Shire Historical Society Inc.

 Members’ meetings, to which all interested local residents are welcome, are held at the museum (Joseph Collingridge Hall, Kenley Rd.
 Normanhurst), on the third Sunday of each month (except December), commencing at 2:00pm.
 The meetings include a short HSHS general business meeting, followed by a guest speaker.
 A variety of historical subjects are covered throughout the year.
 Visitors are invited to stay for afternoon tea at the conclusion of the meeting.
 See below for upcoming meetings.

-HSHS Meeting – 2pm on Sunday 19th April.
+HSHS Meeting – 2pm on Sunday 20th September.
 Guests are welcome.
+Our speaker will be Anni Turnbull, talking about the Sydney Harbour Bridge.

-HSHS Meeting – 2pm on Sunday 17th May.
+HSHS Meeting – 2pm on Sunday November 15th.
 Guests are welcome.
+Liz Roberts will talk about the Great North Road.

 HSHS DUPLICATE BOOKS FOR SALE.

 Community members, railway enthusiasts and history fans are invited to discover the mysteries of the Thornleigh Zig Zag Railway on a guided tour on Sunday November 9th.
 This walk will be led by the local historian and author of Zig Zag Away, Tim Sowden, on behalf of the Hornsby Shire Historical Society and will be the last such walk this year.
-Attendees will trace the route from Thornleigh Station, along local streets towards Zig Zag Creek, on to the site of a quarry which operated in the late 19th Century, before passing the site of Hall’s Camp, a temporary workers’ township now long forgotten.
+Attendees will trace the route from Thornleigh Station, along local streets towards Zig Zag Creek, and to the site of a quarry which operated in the late 19th Century, before passing the site of Hall’s Camp, a temporary workers’ township now long forgotten.
 Built a few years after the well-known Zig Zag railways in the Blue Mountains, the Thornleigh Zig Zag was a temporary quarry line that played a small but vital role in building the Great Northern Railway.
 The line was designed to bring crushed sandstone up from a nearby quarry to use as track ballast.
-More walks will be announced next year.

 New Book Releases